 Now they were set for the rematch and the sense was that the almost 37-year-old Robinson, with 148 pro fights to his credit, had to be on the downslide while Basilio, six years younger, a two-time welter champ with big wins over Tony DeMarco and Johnny Saxton, was still in his prime.
 There appeared little reason to expect the aging Robinson to reverse the outcome of the first battle.
-The boxing scribes and pundits about the ring in Chicago Stadium that night prepared to wave a fond farewell through the cigar smoke to the peerless Sugar Ray, without question one of the greatest to ever lace up the gloves, a ring legend now ready to step aside and take his place next to such luminaries as Joe Gans, Harry Greb, Benny Leonard, and Joe Louis.
+The boxing scribes and pundits about the ring in Chicago Stadium that night prepared to wave a fond farewell through the cigar smoke to the peerless Sugar Ray, without question one of the greatest to ever lace up the gloves, a ring legend now ready to take his place in the pantheon next to such luminaries as Joe Gans, Harry Greb, Benny Leonard, and Joe Louis.

-From the opening bell the contest was a brutal war between two highly skilled pugilists who didn’t particularly like one another.
-An aggressive, flat-footed Robinson worked in the early rounds to impose himself on the smaller man, while Basilio consistently evaded Ray’s jab, getting past it to strike to the body; the resulting exchanges on the inside were prolonged and vicious.
-Robinson’s most potent weapon was the right uppercut, which he swung like an iron clapper in a huge bell, while Basilio’s remained the jolting left hook to both body and head.
+From the opening bell Robinson vs Basilio II was a brutal firefight between highly-skilled pugilists who, good sportsmanship aside, didn’t particularly like one another.
+An aggressive, flat-footed Robinson started fast and worked to impose himself on the smaller man, while Basilio consistently evaded Ray’s jab, getting past it to strike to the body; the resulting exchanges in the pocket were prolonged and nothing less than vicious.
+Basilio’s most potent weapon was a jolting left hook to both body and head; Robinson’s was the right uppercut, which he swung with abandon, like an iron clapper in a huge bell.

 However, as early as round four the champion’s left eye began to trouble him.
-Robinson wasted no time taking advantage, opening up and scoring heavily in rounds five and six, by the end of which the optic had swollen shut as tight as a clam.
+Robinson wasted no time taking advantage, opening up and scoring heavily in rounds five and six, by the end of which the optic had shut as tight as a clam.
 This impairment, as much as anything else, decided the outcome.